 Based on their respective locations, the U.S. national parks offer a wide range of activities for the visitor.
 The following are some tips to help you plan your visit:

 - Decide when you plan to visit a national park.
-I prefer a quieter experience at the parks, which is why I visit during early fall or late spring.
+I prefer a quieter experience at the parks, which is why I visit during early fall or spring.

 - Entrance fee to national parks can add up.
 Therefore, I recommend purchasing the U.S. Park Pass if you plan to visit a few during a period of 12 months.
 In addition to the national parks, the Park Pass provides access “to more than 2,000 federal recreation sites across the country.”
 There are also Free Entrance Days at participating national parks.